Nordstrom/artillery-plugin-influxdb/README.md

 4. `artillery run hello.json`

 This will cause every latency to be published to the given InfluxDB instance.

+If no `testRunId` property is provided, a UUID is generated for the run.

+The `measurementName` config property is optional, 'latency' will be used by default.

+The `tags` property is also optional.
+The `testRunId` and `testName` are always written as tags with any sample reported.

 ## Using environment variables to store credentials